Ashemaro/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: changes the working directory to the previous one.
 11-lists: lists files in the directory, previous directory and in the /boot directory including files beginning with a.
 12-file_type: prints file type
-13-symbolic_link: creates a symbolic link to /bin/ls named _ls_
+13-symbolic_link: creates a symbolic link to /bin/ls named __ls__
+14-copy_html: copies all html files to specified directory